Veremei/GeoWeather/README.md

 # GeoWeather
-App that use your location to show weather
+App that use your location,make reverse geocoding and show weather